 |Applicant Competition||Very Low|

-Can I get into UNCG?
-The school has a 78% acceptance rate.
-Last year, 6,634 out of 8,501 applicants were admitted making University of North Carolina at Greensboro an easy school to get into with a very good chance of acceptance assuming you meet the requirements.
-Academically, it has moderate requirements for admission test scores, generally admitting students who score in the top 44 percent.
+How hard is it to get into UNCG and can I get accepted?
+The school has a 84% acceptance rate ranking it #49 in North Carolina for lowest rate of acceptance.
+Last year, 6,857 out of 8,179 applicants were admitted making University of North Carolina at Greensboro an easy school to get into with a very good chance of acceptance assuming you meet the requirements.
+Academically, it has easy requirements for admission test scores, generally admitting students who score in the top 56 percent.
 University of North Carolina at Greensboro typically accepts and attracts "B+" average high school students.
-Only 42% of those admitted chose to enroll in the school.
+Only 44% of those admitted chose to enroll in the school.
 Most incoming freshmen graduated in the top half of their high school class.

 |SAT Test||25th Percentile Score|